-- Emphasize the importance of phytosanitary monitoring and surveillance. - Introduce cartography, Geographic Positioning System and Remote sensing concepts and approaches. - Present the newest modern approaches and tools available in the geomatic, geoscientific and informatics fields that can be useful for the early detection, control, and eradication of quarantine pests. - Learn and apply the Geographic Information System in Agriculture. - Introduce key elements for a timely intervention and Decision Support System.
+- Emphasize the importance of phytosanitary monitoring and surveillance. - Analyse and discuss the current quarantine legislation in the European Union. - Introduce cartography, Geographic Positioning System and Remote sensing concepts and approaches. - Present the newest modern approaches and tools available in the geomatic, geoscientific and informatics fields that can be useful for the early detection, control, and eradication of quarantine pests. - Learn and apply the Geographic Information System in Agriculture. - Introduce key elements for a timely intervention and Decision Support System.